 Trades are a good source of Anglo-Saxon words — baker, miller, driver, smith, shoe maker, sawyer, wainwright, wheelwright, millwright, shipwright; playwright doesn’t count, it’s a playful coinage from the early 17th century introduced by Ben Jonson.
 Barnyard animals also tend to have old English origins — cow, horse, sheep, goat, chicken, lamb, … Body parts too — foot, arm, leg, eye, ear, nose, throat, head, … .

 Professions tend to have Latin or French names — doctor, dentist, professor, scientist, accountant, … ; teacher, lawyer, writer and singer are exceptions though.

-Military terms are not a good source at all; they are relentlessly French — general, colonel, lieutenant, sergeant, corporal, private, magazine, platoon, regiment, bivouac, caisson, soldier, army, admiral, ensign, marine and on and on.
+Military terms are not a good source at all for Anglo-Saxon words; they are relentlessly French — general, colonel, lieutenant, sergeant, corporal, private, magazine, platoon, regiment, bivouac, caisson, soldier, army, admiral, ensign, marine and on and on.